Gospel End

+History

-It was historically part of the ancient manor of Sedgley, becoming part of the Sedgley urban district in 1894, remaining part of this authority until 1966, when it became part of the Seisdon Rural District in 1966, despite the bulk of Sedgley being absorbed into Dudley County Borough.
+It was historically part of the ancient manor of Sedgley, becoming part of the Sedgley urban district in 1894, remaining part of this authority until it became part of the Seisdon Rural District in 1966, despite the bulk of Sedgley being absorbed into Dudley County Borough.
 This in turn was replaced by the South Staffordshire District in 1974.
 However, it still has a Sedgley DY3 postcode.

 The main entrance to the Baggeridge Country Park, opened in the early 1980s on the site of the former Baggeridge Colliery, is situated to the west of the village.
 Also in the village was the original works (and former headquarters) of Baggeridge Brick, finally part of Wienerberger AG, which by 2012 had closed down as the factory's owners agreed a deal with David Wilson Homes to build a new housing estate on the site.
 The factory buildings were demolished but the iconic brick chimney was retained, being a local landmark and one of the last of its kind to remain locally.
 Construction of the new estate began in 2014 and the first houses were occupied by the spring of 2015, with the estate being almost complete by 2018.
 Commercial units and a care home have also been developed there.

 The focal point of the village is the Summer House, a public house in the east of the village, which was built in the early 19th century.
 The building has since been expanded.

-Until 1986, the village had a regular hourly bus service 564 between Sedgley and Wolverhampton via Penn Common.
-However this service was deemed not commercially viable and was operated by a succession of operators under contract to Staffordshire County Council to a gradually reduced frequency.
-The last regular service, operated by Arriva Midlands, was withdrawn due to lack of use.

-On 1st August 2020, The Green Bus reintroduced a bus service 582 through the village on Saturdays only between Wolverhampton and Kidderminster via Wombourne and Penn on a commercial basis.
-This shoppers service ceased on 30th August 2020.